-Many make the transition from smoking to vaping in an attempt to kick out their smoking habits.
-They are often expectant of a smooth adaptation; however, the new adjustment may not always be smooth-sailing.
+Many make the transition from smoking to vaping electronic cigarettes to kick their smoking habit.
+They are expecting a smooth adaptation.
+However, the new adjustment may not always be smooth-sailing.

-Fortunately, the coughing decreases drastically as the user acclimatizes to the vape hit; reports state that it takes roughly 10 weeks for over 90% users to stop coughing, which is pretty positive considering how a smoker’s cough only seems to intensify as time passes.
+Fortunately, the coughing decreases drastically as the user acclimatizes to the vape hit.
+Reports state that it takes roughly ten weeks for over 90% of users to stop coughing, which is pretty positive considering how a smoker’s cough only seems to intensify as time passes.

 1. Propylene Glycol

-Propylene Glycol is a synthetic liquid substance largely prevalent in e-liquids; it is responsible for producing inhalable vapor.
+Propylene glycol is a synthetic liquid substance largely prevalent in e-liquids.
+PG is responsible for producing inhalable vapor.
 However, this vape juice ingredient possesses many side effects, one of which is a sore throat.

-A sore throat can lead to heavy coughing.
-So, when you cough after a vape hit, it may be because of the Propylene Glycol present in the e-liquid.
+A sore throat can lead to throat irritation which then causes heavy coughing.
+So, when you cough after a vape hit, the juice’s propylene glycol may be to blame.

-However, don’t be too alarmed as the FDA recognizes PG as a safe additive.
+Nevertheless, don’t be too alarmed, as the FDA recognizes this colorless liquid as a safe additive in vape products.

-It is common knowledge that inhaling a vape juice with high nicotine strength can lead to excessive coughing.
-When you inhale an e-liquid with high nicotine strength, it causes a slight throat hit which results in minor burn in your throat and lungs, leading to coughing.
+It is common knowledge that inhaling a vape juice with high nicotine strength can lead to a vaping cough.
+When you inhale an e-juice with high nicotine strength, it causes a slight throat hit, resulting in a minor burn in your throat and lungs.

-This technique reduces the intensity of the throat hit and allows the vaper to enjoy the full flavor of the e-liquid.
-The vapor loses most of its potency as it is held into the mouth, paving the way for a smoother lung experience.
+This technique reduces the intensity of the throat hit and allows the vaper to enjoy the full flavor of the e-cigarette liquid.
+The vapor loses most of its potency as it is held into the mouth, leading to a smoother lung experience.

-There are experienced vapers who look for a strong throat hit and thus prefer the direct-lung hit.
-However, as a new vaper who can’t seem to stop coughing, learn the ropes of the mouth-to-lungs technique first before experimenting further.
+Experienced vapers sometimes look for a strong throat hit and thus prefer lung vaping, which uses the same inhalation technique as smoking cigarettes.
+However, as a new vaper, you should learn the ropes of the mouth-to-lungs strategy before experimenting further.

 Smokers often have burned cilia in their respiratory tract.
 When you quit smoking and opt for an alternative, you promote the growth of damaged cilia in your body.

-Cilia bear a close resemblance to brush-like hair and are responsible for removing mucus and dirt in the airways.
-They help you breathe easy by getting rid of the irritants.
+Cilia bear a close resemblance to brush-like hair and remove mucus and dirt in the airways.
+They help you breathe easy by getting rid of irritants.

-To stop coughing altogether, wait for your cilia to repair before vaping.
+To stop coughing altogether, wait for your cilia to repair before using e-cigarettes.

-An ill-functioning vape mod will not be able to supply enough power to the atomizer to help it create inhalable vapor.
-If your vape says ‘atomizer low‘ or something like that, that is a clear indication something is up with your device.
+An ill-functioning vape mod will not supply enough power to the atomizer to help it create inhalable vapor.
+If your e-cig says ‘atomizer low,’ that is a clear indication something is wrong with your vape device.

-To maintain the optimum functionality of a vape mod, clean it frequently.
+To maintain the optimum functionality of a vape mod:

-While doing that, pay attention to your cotton, coils, and atomizer too.
-Check to see if they aren’t past their expiry date.
+- While cleaning, pay attention to your cotton, coils, and atomizer too.

-Burnt coils and cotton can be the main causes of dry hits and reduction in flavor.
+Burnt coils and cotton can be the leading causes of dry hits and reduction in flavor.

 When choosing a vape mod, go for a regulated mod; an unregulated mod is not for the uninitiated.
-You would need to be aware of Ohm’s law, battery safety and limitations, and coil rebuilding, etc. to use an unregulated mod properly.
+You would need to know about Ohm’s law, battery safety, limitations, and coil rebuilding to use an unregulated mod.

 Without the proper knowledge, you will only get dry hits with an unregulated mod.

-A regulated mod, meanwhile, features an electronic circuit board that helps regulate current, thus preventing the vape device from overloading, combusting, overheating, and exploding.
+A regulated mod, meanwhile, features an electronic circuit board that helps regulate current, thus preventing the e-cig from overloading, combusting, overheating, and exploding.
 Regulated mods also have specific features that enable users to adjust temperature and power settings.

-Now, it is in your best interest to vape in a low, cooler setting.
-Increasing the wattage of your vaporizer can result in a hot vape and that can irritate your lungs.
+Additionally, it is in your best interest to use a lower-powered device.
+Increasing the wattage of your vaporizer can result in a hot vape, which can irritate your lungs.

-Low-quality e-liquid can be villainous to your health and be the major cause of your coughing.
-Selecting an e-liquid from the thousands of options available can be arduous, to say the least.
+Low-quality vape juices can be villainous to your health and be the primary cause of your coughing, partly because of their poor VG to PG ratio and high nicotine content.
+Selecting a liquid from the thousands of options available can be arduous, to say the least.

-Spare no expense in purchasing only positively-reviewed branded e-liquids.
-Be careful to check the expiration date of the e-liquid too.
+So, spare no expense and purchase only positively-reviewed e-liquids.
+Also, be careful to check the expiration date of the e-liquid too.

 Old e-liquids can be stronger and more concentrated than freshly stocked e-liquids and are, therefore, likelier to irritate your lungs.

 E-liquid tends to absorb moisture.
-When you vape excessively, your throat and airways will dry out and lack the moisture to serve their purpose, causing you to cough.
+When you vape excessively, your throat and airways will dry out, causing you to cough.

-As a newbie learning how to vape, you better not go for an e-liquid with high nicotine strength.
-You will be doing a disservice to your body if you do that, and for what?
-To impress a few friends?
+As a newbie learning how to vape, you shouldn’t go for an e-liquid with high nicotine, PG, or vegetable glycerine strength.
+You will be doing a disservice to your body if you do, and for what?
+So you can impress a few friends?

-In fact, trying highly concentrated and strong e-liquid might lead to spluttering mid-way through your vaping session and that can be infinitely more embarrassing.
+In fact, trying highly concentrated and strong e-liquid might lead to spluttering mid-way through your vaping session, and that can be more embarrassing.

-Take care of your mods, atomizers, coils, and cotton too to enjoy a fine vaping experience.
+Take care of your mods, atomizers, coils, and cotton, too, to enjoy an excellent vaping experience.
 Also, be careful to adopt the correct vaping method and stay hydrated throughout your vaping sessions.